History of HIV/AIDS: Genetic studies

 According to a study published in the Proceedings of the National Academy of Sciences in 2008, a team led by Robert Shafer at Stanford University School of Medicine discovered that the gray mouse lemur has an endogenous lentivirus (the genus to which HIV belongs) in its genetic makeup.
 This suggests that lentiviruses have existed for at least 14 million years, much longer than the currently known existence of HIV.
 In addition, the time frame falls in the period when Madagascar was still connected to what is now the African continent; the said lemurs later developed immunity to the virus strain and survived an era when the lentivirus was widespread among other mammals.
 The study was hailed as crucial, as it fills the blanks in the origin of the virus, as well as in its evolution, and could be important in the development of new antiviral drugs.

 In 2010, researchers reported that SIV had infected monkeys in Bioko for at least 32,000 years.
 Previous to this time, it was thought that SIV infection in monkeys had happened over the past few hundred years.
 Scientists estimated that it would take a similar amount of time before humans adapted naturally to HIV infection in the way monkeys in Africa have adapted to SIV and not suffer any harm from the infection.

 A 2016 Czech study of the genome of Malayan flying lemurs, an order of mammals parallel to primates and sharing an immediate common ancestor with them, found endogenous lentiviruses that emerged an estimated 40–60 million years ago based on rates of viral mutation versus modern lentiviruses.

 Debunked HIV/AIDS conspiracy theories

 AIDS denialism

 AIDS denialists argue that AIDS does not exist or that AIDS is not caused by HIV; some of its proponents believe that AIDS is caused by lifestyle, including sexuality or drug use, and not by HIV.
 Both forms of AIDS denialism contradict scientific consensus.
 The evidence that HIV causes AIDS is generally considered conclusive among pathologists.
 Most arguments for denialism are based on misrepresentations of outdated data.
 The belief that HIV was created by the US government as a bioweapon, an idea invented by a Soviet propaganda operation, is held by a disproportionately high number of Africans and African-Americans.

-Influence on Bolsonaro

-Conspiracy theorists' influence reached a peak in 2021 with Brazilian president Jair Bolsonaro claiming that COVID vaccines can lead to AIDS.
-The Supreme Federal Court of Brazil ordered an investigation into Bolsonaro for falsely claiming that COVID vaccines could increase the risk of contracting AIDS.